 The Mazda MX-5, otherwise known as the Miata in the US and the Eunos in Japan, is the best-selling convertible of all time.
 With lots of Miatas on the market since 1989, there has been a lot of investment by convertible top manufacturers in making replacement convertible tops.
-This means that there are a few things you need to understand when shopping for a new Miata convertible top, since you will have options!
+This means that there are a few things you need to understand when shopping for a best Miata soft top replacement, since you will have options!

 OEM Designs vs. Aftermarket Designs

 First, let’s talk about original manufacturer’s style tops (OEM) vs. aftermarket style tops.
-For 1989 through 1997 model years, the original style for a Mazda MX-5 top was a two piece look style with a zippered plastic window in Cabrio Textured Vinyl.
-The two piece look top has top quarters that overlap on both sides of the window, making the window look like a separate section and with a zippered window curtain section you can remove it altogether.
+For 1989 through 1997 model years, the original style for a Mazda MX-5 top was a two-piece look style with a zippered plastic window in Cabrio Textured Vinyl.
+The two-piece look top has top quarters that overlap on both sides of the window, making the window look like a separate section.
+With a zippered window curtain section, you can remove it altogether.
 This gives you the option to drive with the top up and the window section down.
 Plus, it allows you to replace the window section only if the window is damaged or discolored.
-This is the original style, but in the aftermarket they introduced a few new options, explained below.
+This is the original style, but in the aftermarket, they introduced a few new options, explained below.

 One Piece Look Tops